Monthly Archives: July 2022

 Verdi’s Priests

-Giuseppe Verdi as was typical of 19th century liberal intellectuals was distinctively and typically anti clerical.
+Giuseppe Verdi as was typical of 19th century liberal intellectuals was distinctively anti-clerical.
 Accordingly, the priests in his operas are not usually sympathetically portrayed.
 Here are a few depicted in different ways.
 Verdi’s first success, Nabucco, was about the Babylonian Captivity of the Hebrews.
 It starts in the Temple of Solomon.
-The…
+The Israelites pray as…

 Read the full entry